ros2/design/articles/183_ros2_threat_model.md

 * A test engineer is testing the robot.
 * A user operates the robot with the joystick.
-* A business analysts periodically checks dashboards with performance information for the robot in the AWS Cloudwatch web console.
+* A business analyst periodically checks dashboards with performance information for the robot in the AWS Cloudwatch web console.

 ##### Robot Data Assets